What is the importance of hunting dogs and oral health?

 Hidden dental issues create the biggest problems

-Most dogs will have some tartar buildup over their lifetimes but if left unattended it can create some more serious issues.
-The tartar buildup we can see, is one thing, but it’s the tartar, or calculus that hides under the gum line that can cause more significant issues.
-It’s the hidden tartar that creates gingivitis that causes inflammation, abscesses and the general decline of oral health.
+All dogs will have some plaque and tartar buildup over their lifetimes but if left unattended it can create some more serious issues.
+The tartar buildup we can see, is one thing, but the plaque and calculus that hides under the gum line can cause more significant issues.
+The hidden plaque creates gingivitis with inflammation, pontial abscesses and the general decline of oral health.
 These issues can create problems with your dog’s all-important sense of smell.
 From there, gingivitis progresses to periodontal disease which can cause the loss of teeth, oral pain and other serious health issues created by the bacteria associated with periodontal disease.

 What to look for